ppshobi/WappalyzerWiki/Contributing.md

-Anyone who wants to contribute is more than welcome to do so.
+Anyone who wants to contribute is more than welcome to do so!
 Wappalyzer has been improved by [many](https://github.com/ElbertF/Wappalyzer/graphs/contributors).

 To get started, please read the guidelines below as well as the [specification](https://github.com/ElbertF/Wappalyzer/wiki/Specification).